schoolofdevops/zero-to-chef/chapters/04_cookbooks.md

 chef generate cookbook <cookbook_name>
 ```

-## Creating Cookbooks for to setup Webapp
+## Generating App and Cookbooks to setup Webapp

+Let us generate a repo for our application named "myapp".

 * Starts with creating a `myapp` repo for our application.